Qintex

-Qintex Limited was an Australian financial services company founded in 1975 as Takeovers, Equities & Management Securities (TEAM).
+Qintex Limited was an Australian financial services company founded on 1 April 1975, as Takeovers, Equities & Management Securities (TEAM).
+Its headquarters was in Brisbane, Australia.
+Its main shareholder and managing director was Christopher Skase.
 It was renamed Qintex Limited and came to prominence in 1986, collapsing five years later in 1991.
-Its main shareholder and Managing Director was Christopher Skase.

 At its peak, Qintex owned interests in Channel 7, Mirage Resorts, Hardy Brothers jewellery retail concern and a number of other businesses.

-Its headquarters was in Brisbane, Australia.

 History

 Qintex was established in 1975 by Christopher Skase and his partners.
 Skase expanded the company substantially, initially into retail with investments in Hardy Bros and car dealer Nettlefolds.
 Qintex also expanded into property development.

 In 1984, Qintex bought television station TVQ-0 in Brisbane.
 Later Qintex purchased HSV-7 and ATN-7 in Melbourne and Sydney from John Fairfax & Sons.
 In 1986, the company invested in an entertainment company named Qintex Entertainment (today Sonar Entertainment), formed by the merger of American studios Hal Roach Studios and Robert Halmi Incorporated.

 In 1989, the company was struggling to meet interest payments and sold its share in Mirage Resorts for in excess of $433 million.